Pedro de Valdivia: Expedition to Chile

 Valdivia resolved to avoid the road over the Andes, which had proved fatal to Almagro's army, and set out resolutely through the Atacama Desert.
 On the way, Sancho de Hoz, seeking sole leadership, tried to murder Valdivia but failed.
 He was pardoned, but from then on had to accept subordinate status.
 The natives of the region were not pleased by the return of the Spaniards due to the maltreatment they had suffered under Almagro.
 With many promises, Valdivia was able to regain their trust.
 After a march of five months, and suffering great privations, the expedition arrived at the Copiapo valley.
 Valdivia officially took possession of the land in the name of the Spanish king.

 Soon thereafter they continued south and in December 1540, eleven months after they left Cuzco, Valdivia and his expedition reached the valley of the Mapocho river, where they established the capital of the territory.
 The valley was extensive and well populated with natives.
 Its soil was fertile and there was abundant fresh water.
 Two high hills provided defensive positions.
 Soon after their arrival, Valdivia tried to convince the native inhabitants of his good intentions, sending out delegations bearing gifts for the caciques.

 Finally on February 12, 1541, Valdivia officially founded the city of Santiago de la Nueva Extremadura (named after Saint James, Santiago in Spanish, and Valdivia's home region of Extremadura, Spain).
 The ceremony was held at the foot of the Huelén hill (now known as Santa Lucia hill).

 After arriving in Chile, Valdivia and his men worked to restore a positive relationship between the conquistadores and Indians, which had been greatly harmed by Almagro and his merciless ways.
 At first, Valdivia was successful in his efforts, but this peaceful coexistence did not last long.
 One of the first orders that Valdivia gave was to have a ship constructed at the mouth of the Aconcagua River to send to Peru for further supplies and to serve as a courier service.
 He then had to return in haste to Santiago to subdue a mutiny.
 The Spaniards' greed surfaced and overshadowed previous intentions when rumors of gold arose at the Marga Marga mines, in the vicinity of Valparaiso.
-The settlers began forcing the natives to work there.
+The Spanish imposed slavery on the indigenous population to profit from the mines.